 Sehlinger Prize • Established by the Class of 1965 in memory of Charles Edward Sehlinger III, who died in 1964.
 The award of a medical dictionary is given to a premedical student for excellence of character, community spirit, and academic achievement.

-Senior Leadership Award • Awarded to a senior who has consistently demonstrated outstanding leadership throughout his or her four years in the Wesleyan community.
+Senior Legacy Award • Awarded to a senior who has consistently demonstrated outstanding leadership throughout his or her four years in the Wesleyan community.

 Frances M. Sheng Prize • Awarded for excellence in Chinese language and excellence in Japanese language.